indigo-dc/oidc-agent/gitbook/oidc-agent.md

  General:
   -k, --kill                 Kill the current agent (given by the OIDCD_PID
                              environment variable)
+      --no-autoload          Disables the autoload feature: A token request cannot load the needed configuration.
+The user has to do it with oidc-add.
       --seccomp              Enables seccomp system call filtering; allowing only predefined system calls.
   -t, --lifetime=LIFETIME    Set a default value in seconds for the maximum